AcademySoftwareFoundation/OpenImageIO/README.rst

 Licensing
 ---------

-OpenImageIO is (c) Copyright 2008-2013 by Larry Gritz and the other contributors.
+OpenImageIO is (c) Copyright 2008-2014 by Larry Gritz et al.
 All Rights Reserved.

 OpenImageIO is distributed using the modified BSD license (also known as the "new BSD" or "3-clause BSD" license).
 Please read the "LICENSE"